IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 1. `Confidential` traces can only reach the `stdout` __trace-out__.
 2. `Public` traces reach both the `stdout` and `trace-forwarder` __trace-outs__.

-It is worth noting, that enforcement of the trace privacy policy is expressed in terms of __trace-outs__.

 In effect, it is impossible to leak the `Confidential` traces due to logging misconfiguration -- a leak can only happen if the user explicitly allows network access to the standard output of the traced program.

 ## Note on SilenceF severity filter